Sophontology

 • Clade (sophontology) - Text by M. Alan Kazlev

-A common evolutionary branch of mindkind, defined by having a single common ancestor or common template (or both) which serves as the distinguishing characteristics for all members of that clade.
+An evolutionary branch of mindkind defined by a common ancestral group or a common template that provides distinguishing characteristics for all members of that clade.

 • Cladistics - Text by M. Alan Kazlev